serverless/blog/posts/2017-10-18-serverless-secrets-api-keys.md

       TWITTER_ACCESS_TOKEN: 'myBatmanToken'
 ```

-Now we have two functions -- `superman` and `batman` -- and each one has its unique access token for authenticating with Twitter.
+Now we have two functions—`superman` and `batman`—and each one has its unique access token for authenticating with Twitter.
 Success!

 # Handling Secrets for Small Teams & Projects